IRA Conversion Fact Sheet

 Do I have to convert all of my accounts, or is a partial conversion possible?

 A partial conversion is possible and advisable if converting in a single year creates an extreme tax burden or pushes you into a higher tax bracket.
+This article details the ins and outs of partial conversions.

 If I do a partial conversion, can I convert only nondeductible traditional IRA contributions?

 That would be nice, wouldn't it?
 Regardless of which IRA assets you convert, the assets will all receive the same tax treatment upon conversion, based on the proportion of nondeductible contributions and deductible contributions/investment earnings.
+This article provides a concrete example of how this works.

 After I convert, can I contribute to the new Roth account this year or in the future?